 Here are the official House Colors according to none other than J.K.
 Rowling on her Pottermore site:

 In practicality, most people use gray for silver and a goldenrod color for the gold.
 For bronze, you can use a dark tan color.
 I’ve noticed that most people use a muted red or burgundy for the color of Gryffindor, as well.

 2. Tie Template

 You can get the following templates in two ways.
 If you want a pdf file, click here: Harry Potter Tie Template PDF.
-The other option is to copy and paste the following template into a program like Word or Publisher.
+The other option is to copy and paste the following template photos into a program like Word or Publisher.
 Then, enlarge the template until it’s 8 ½” by 11”.
 I’ve put it in two sections so that you can print it two pages of regular printer paper, then join them together with tape.
 The rounded top will be folded over later so that the neck strap can go through it.